-6.8.
-Resistance Surveillance and Virologic Rebound Management
+6.9.
+Resistance Surveillance

-Sequence analysis of the HBV polymerase/reverse transcriptase (pol/RT) for potential resistance mutations may be attempted for any subject with HBV DNA \geq 69 IU/mL at Baseline and for subjects who experience viremia (HBV DNA \geq 69 IU/mL) at Weeks 48 and 96/ED.
-Phenotypic analysis will be performed for subjects that are subjected to sequence analysis.

-As it may not be known at the time of the visit whether a patient is viremic or if it will be their last study visit, a separate serum sample for potential resistance surveillance will be collected at each study visit.
+Sequence analysis of the HBV polymerase/reverse transcriptase (pol/RT) for resistance mutations may be attempted for all viremic subjects (HBV DNA \geq 69 IU/mL).
+As it may not be known at the time of the visit whether a patient is viremic or if it will be their last study visit, a separate virology sample for potential resistance surveillance will be collected at each study visit.